feldera/feldera/docs/tutorials/basics/part2.md

 {"insert": {"part": 3, "vendor": 3, "price": 9000}}'
 ```

-You should now see the following output in the terminal that is listening to changes to the `PREFERRED_VENDOR` view:
+You should now see the following output in the terminal that is
+listening to changes to the `PREFERRED_VENDOR` view (the `insert`s
+might appear in a different order):

 ```json
 {